Gwx1/Getting-and-Cleaning-Data-Course-Project/README.md

 <p>Good luck! </p>
 </blockquote>

+## Description and content of this repository ##

-Following this task there was a file named "Tidydata.txt" created that is also stored in this repository.
-It's a dataframe with a total of 68 variables and 180 observations (Note: The first line is the header).
+<p> Following the tasks above there was a file named "Tidydata.txt" created which is also stored in this repository.
+It's a dataframe with a total of 68 variables and 180 observations (Note: The first line is the header). </p>
+<p> The R script to reproduce this dataframe is named "run_analysis.r </p>
+<p> The file "Codebook.md" describes the variables of the Tidydata.txt, the data, and any transformations or work that was performed to make the raw data tidy </p>

+### Content of the repository ###
+* run_analysis.r
+* CodeBook.md
+* Tidydata.txt
+* README.md